somaz94/kustomize-study/README.md

 ## 📁 Repository Contents

 - 🌐 `basic-nginx-deployment`: Contains an example setup for deploying an nginx application with variations for different environments.
-  - 🛠️ `base`: Base configurations that are common across all environments.
-  - 🎨 `overlays`: Environment-specific modifications and settings.
-Currently, it includes configurations for `dev`, `qa`, and `prod`.
-  - 📜 `manifests`: Pre-built Kubernetes manifests based on the Kustomize configurations.

 <br/>